 Edema means swelling.
 Click here to learn more about causes of lower extremity edema.

 Minimally invasive treatment for venous insufficiency.
 Milford Vascular Institute offers three different forms of endovenous ablations; Radio Frequency ablation, Endovenous Laser treatment, and the VenaSeal Closure System.

 A fistula is a joining of two organs.
-Milford Vascular Institute preforms Arteriovenous Fistula Creations at Milford Hospital.
-If an AV fistula becomes clotted, the doctors at Milford Vascular Institute can preform a fistulagram at our outpatient based laboratory.
+Milford Vascular Institute performs Arteriovenous (AV) Fistula Creations at Milford Hospital.
+If an AV fistula becomes clotted, the doctors at Milford Vascular Institute can perform a fistulagram at our outpatient based laboratory.
 Click here to learn more about services we offer for dialysis patients.